-This classic Italian pasta dish has a racy name–puttanesca means whores—though records are a little murky as to how that name came to be.
-The flavor profile is tangy, salty and spicy, notes that come from adding capers, olives, and sometimes anchovies to the tomato sauce.
+This classic Italian pasta dish has a racy name—puttanesca means whore—though records are a little murky as to how that name came to be.
+The flavor profile is tangy, salty and spicy.
+These note come from adding capers, olives, and sometimes anchovies to the tomato sauce.
 Our recipe gets its brininess from cod instead of anchovies.

 Next up?
 Bolognese

 This comforting sauce starts with browned meat, onion, and garlic.
 Simmered with tomatoes, the Bolognese meat sauce slowly begins to develop deep notes of flavor, from richness to sweetness.
 Aromatic basil, the quintessential finishing touch for any Italian masterpiece, adds a bright touch.

 When you branch out to Alla Norma, you’re in eggplant territory.

 Norma is the name of a famous opera written in the early 19th century by composer Vincenzo Bellini.
 Because Bellini was native to Cantania, Sicily, it’s believed that a chef in Cantania named his eggplant and pasta dish after the opera to honor the work of art and its grandeur.
 Pasta alla Norma always features eggplant, a vegetable found in many popular Sicilian dishes, and some form of ricotta cheese.